Enhance LED Mouse Pad Review: Colorful, Functional, Affordable

 However, if you're on a budget and looking for a slick, hump-free surface that promotes speed, the Enhance is an option to consider.
 Its surface performs as you'd expect from a rigid-top pad, and at the end of the day, that's what matters for hard-surface fans that need something better than their pockmarked desktop.

-[Note: Accessory Power provided the Enhance LED mouse pad used for this review.]
+[Note: An Enhance LED mouse pad review unit was provided by Accessory Power for the purpose of this review.]